ShaunCurtis/Blazr.Clean/Design.md

 2. An `abstract` base class that implements the interface functionality using generics.
 3. Concrete implementation class that simply fix the generics and inherit their functionality from the base class.

-One interface, one abstract. many concrete.
+One interface, one abstract class, many concrete implementations.

 We can see this in the View Services.
 The concrete `WeatherForecastViewService` looks like this: